NISQ-compatible approximate quantum algorithm for unconstrained and constrained discrete optimization: Analysis

 \section{Analysis}

 In order to gain insight into our quantum algorithm, we analyze it in several ways.
-First, we investigate the problem of convergence to sub-optimal solutions due to the presence of local minima.
-We proceed to analyze how the output of the QuEnc algorithm depends on the number of shots required by the probabilistic nature of quantum measurements.
-We consider the possibility of efficiently simulating QuEnc with tensor networks and also provide a scaling analysis of the algorithm.
-Finally, we examine whether an alternative ansatz for the quantum circuit of the QuEnc algorithm achieves better performance on {\tt MaxCut} problems and compare their expressibility.
+First, we investigate the problem of convergence to sub-optimal solutions due to the presence of local minima (see Sec.~\ref{subsec:LocalMinima}).
+We proceed to analyze how the output of the QuEnc algorithm depends on the number of shots required by the probabilistic nature of quantum measurements (see Sec.~\ref{subsec:QuantumStateMeasurement}).
+We consider the possibility of efficiently simulating QuEnc with tensor networks (see Sec.~\ref{subsec:SimulationAnalysis}) and also provide a scaling analysis of the algorithm (see Sec.~\ref{subsec:Scaling}).
+Finally, we examine whether an alternative ansatz for the quantum circuit of the QuEnc algorithm achieves better performance on {\tt MaxCut} problems and compare their expressibility (see Sec.~\ref{subsec:AnsatzAnalysis}).